TheGreatDeVane/hcxp/README.md

 HCXP
 =============================

 HCXP is an online hardcore/punk events directory.
-It synchronizes it's contents with popular social media sites like bandcamp, last.fm or facebook to make life easier for show hosts and keep it's contents up-to-date.
+It synchronizes it's contents with popular social media sites like bandcamp, last.fm or facebook to make life easier for show hosts and to always be up to date.

 # Application init